• Skip to primary navigation

 Unfortunately, Taurus did not live up to my expectations when it came to warranty work.
 Yes, they seemed to have fixed the case bulge problem, but they failed to provide ANY kind of explanation regarding what the problem was.
 In fact, I never was able to talk to anyone about the repair.

-They also got the slide un-stuck (I am still clueless on what happened,) but they sent back a gun with a broken sight.
+They also got the slide un-stuck (I am still clueless about what happened,) but they sent back a gun with a broken sight.
 This is completely unacceptable.
-The fix one problem, but cause another.
+Seemingly, they fixed one problem but caused another.
 Then they failed to call me back when I call them about it.

 After reading this the only thing attractive about it is it’s cheap. $169 on classic firearms.
 Maybe if it goes on sale to $129, maybe.